andrewangelle/vitest-mock-socket/README.md

 #### .toHaveReceivedMessages
 A synchronous matcher that checks that all the expected messages have been received by the mock websocket server.

-**Note:** Since this matcher is synchronous, you must call `.nextMessage` for each message sent before asserting with this matcher.
+**Note:** Since this matcher is synchronous, there are situations where you must call `await server.nextMessage()` for each message sent before asserting with this matcher.
 You can get the same behavior without the need to manually call `.nextMessage` by using the asynchronous variant `toHaveResolvedMessages`

 ```js
 test('the server keeps track of received messages, and yields them as they come in', async () => {